If You Have Less Than $5K in Savings, These 5 Steps Will Help Get You There

 (Hosting laws vary from city to city.
 Please understand the rules and regulations applicable to your city and listing.)

-2. Get Paid up to $600/Week to Drop off Starbucks
+2. Get Paid to Drop off Starbucks

 Your city is filled with two things: Starbucks, and people who want Starbucks.